eslint/eslint/docs/src/maintain/manage-releases.md

 ## Emergency Releases

-In general, we try not to do emergency releases (an emergency release is unplanned and isn't the regularly scheduled release or the anticipated patch release).
+An emergency release is unplanned and isn't the regularly scheduled release or the anticipated patch release.

+In general, we try not to do emergency releases.
 Even if there is a regression, it's best to wait the weekend to see if any other problems arise so a patch release can fix as many issues as possible.

 The only real exception is if ESLint is completely unusable by most of the current users.
 For instance, we once pushed a release that errored for everyone because it was missing some core files.
 In that case, an emergency release is appropriate.